skiadas/TheoryCompCourse/notes/ocaml_intro.md

 opam install utop
 ```

+You may need to run `opam update` first.

 Now you should be able to type `utop`.
 You should be greeted by a prompt as well as some other useful information, including available functions as you type.
 You can use the up/down arrows to go back and forth through the history of previously typed commands.

 Let's take it for a spin.
 Type: